ingram1107/zettel-notes/lit/@Meyer2005.md

 - [ ] Item 33: Avoid hiding inherited names
 - [ ] Item 37: Never redefine a function's inherited default parameter value

+# Item 23: Prefer non-member non-friend functions to member function

+Member function that does interact with other member functions that manipulate data member(s) yield less encapsulation.
+Friend function has the same issue with member function as it can gain access to the private part of the class.
+Therefore, the author suggests non-member non-friend function as a replacement in order to increase the packaging flexibility for class functionality which yields fewer compilation dependencies and increase class extensibility.
+By such, we should decrease the number of function accessing the private part of the class.
+We can conclude that encapsulation is proportional to the class flexibility and extensibility.

+Another advice by Meyer is to split convenient functions into different headers with the same namespace so that the client can choose which to compile to without adding unnecessary dependencies.